rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 This project depends on and deploys the following [rollyourown.xyz](https://rollyourown.xyz) modules:

-- The [Service Proxy module](/rollyourown/project_modules/ryo-service-proxy/) to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) load balancer / TLS proxy
+- The [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy/) to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) load balancer / TLS proxy

 - The [PostgreSQL Database module](/rollyourown/project_modules/ryo-postgres) to provide a performant database backend for the matrix homeserver